How to Get Temporary Guardianship of a Child in Kentucky

 Step 1: Discuss with the Parents

 The first step is to have an open and honest discussion with the child’s parents.
-Explain why you believe temporary guardianship is necessary and how it will benefit the child.
-If both parents agree, you can move forward with a notarized consent form.
+Give the reasons why you consider that the child needs a temporary guardianship and how will it be of any help to the child.
+In case both parents consent, the step is a notarized consent form.

 Step 2: Obtain a Notarized Consent Form

 Once the parents agree, you’ll need to obtain a notarized consent form.
 This form should outline the terms of the temporary guardianship, including the duration and the specific responsibilities you’ll have.
-Both parents must sign the form in the presence of a notary public.
+The form ought to be signed by both parents who should be in the presence of a notary public.

 Step 3: File the Consent Form with the Court